 No. There is no dedicated AMD or Nvidia GPU chip in this model.
-The integrated Intel graphics chip is very reliable although also less powerful.
-You may have a faulty screen or other faults cause the lines on the screen.
+The integrated Intel graphics chip is very reliable, although also less powerful.
+You may have a faulty screen or other faults in the logic board that cause the lines on the screen.

 Most likely not.
-A faulty GPU often outputs vertical lines video, but almost never output horizontal lines.
-The MacBook pro horizontal lines are caused the faulty screen, faulty screen connector or faulty screen cable.
+A faulty GPU often outputs vertical lines video but rarely output horizontal lines.
+The MacBook pro horizontal lines are usually caused by a faulty screen, faulty screen connector, or screen cable.
 If the colour of the horizontal line is red or blue, you most likely have a physical damage screen.
-We have spare screens for all models so we can easily find out what is at fault by connecting a known working screen to your MacBook.
+We have spare screens for all models to easily find out what is at fault by connecting a known working screen to your MacBook.